- Compare our range of canoe tours | When to go canoeing

 If one is not provided as part of your tour equipment, it is very important to bring a trowel or small spade for burying toilet waste.
 Make sure that you choose a site well away from camp and any water sources to go to the toilet (for faeces, you should move at least 60m away).

 Using your toilet spade, dig a hole at least 15-20cm deep.
 When you have finished, it is helpful to use a stick to mix in some earth to help the decomposition process, which acts very slowly in northern areas.
 Ensure that the hole is well-covered with earth and vegetation.
 Leave no trace - no-one else should be able to see where you have been.
 Make sure you do not leave any loose toilet paper, etc. Do not burn toilet paper as this may cause a fire.
-You must pack any non-degradable products such as female sanitary items out with you.
+You must pack any non-degradable products such as female sanitary items out with you (see our Tips for the Female Outdoor Adventurer for more information for female travellers).